francescobonesi/gamma-platform/ReadMe.md

 * Spring Boot job service: deployed as ECS service, because each job can take too much time to be thought as Lambdas.
 * Eventual Static Frontend: deployed as hosted static website on AWS S3, with AWS Cloudfront on top if needed

+## What is missing from the solution

+* load balancer implementation
+* eventual service discovery service (like Eureka) for optimal scaling of API services
+* implementation of OAuth2 token verification (spring security OR custom filter)
+* pagination of pec and messages APIs (could be a very high number so pagination is needed)
+* adding of more filters on /pec/message api, now limited only by pec_id
+* error management of all cases

 ## Author